 Characteristics of Oak Trees

 All varieties of the mighty oak tree share some similar characteristics.
-They grow from acorns on trees that are at least 30 years old and outlast almost anything found on earth.
-They share a similar round shape and contribute hardwood that was used in building everything from homes to battleships.
+Most grow from acorns on trees that are at least 30 years old, and they outlast almost any living thing found on earth.
+Most have a similar open, rounded shape, and many contribute hardwood that is used in building everything from homes to battleships.

-Identifying the Red Oak Tree
+The Red Oak Tree Group

 Live oak is one of the oldest living trees found around the world, with some testing over 700 years and others older than the pyramids.
 It grows best in urban and rural areas of the U.S. South.
 Its branches droop close to the ground, and it is often decorated by massive quantities of Spanish moss.